tk755/dotfiles/.bin/distro-setup/README.md

 # `distro-setup/` v.0.1

-This directory contains scripts for automating the process of setting up and installing applications onto a fresh installation of Linux.
-Currently, the only supported distribution is Debian 10.
+This directory contains my scripts for automating the process of setting up and installing applications onto a fresh installation of Linux.

 ### Maintaining this Repository
 Applications should be added to this repository consistently as they are installed and configured on a local machine.